Mikej81/PowerSRG/README.md

 # PowerSRG (PowerShell SRG)
 # Powershell Script to automate base BIG-IP hardening, and STIG/SRG configuration.
  Michael Coleman, M.Coleman@F5.Com

+ #Instructions
+Before running this script, you will need set ScriptExecution policy level:
+Set-ExecutionPolicy RemoteSigned

+Then, run the script.
+The message boxes will guide you...

+#History
 12/7/2015:  Added Version control, error handling, base icontrol function.
 Moved most mods inside testcon, ensures that connection is good, and using a supported version of TMOS.
 12/8/2015:  Lots of bug fixes, code cleanup, added functions.